How to sharpen

 ↓

-3. After whetting, the blade is sharp again.
-For a sharp blade, whet the beveled edges
+3. After sharpening the cutting edge, the blade is sharp again.

 Having a lot of crumbs | Not cutting a tomato smoothly | Crying when cutting an onion

 Your knife would be less sharp if you use it every day.
-Especially, it would be dull easily with a plastic board.
-We recommend sharpening at least once a month.
+Especially, it would get dull easily with a plastic cutting board.
+Wooden ones would keep your knife sharp for longer.

 Make your whetstone flat by using a flatting stone.
 If your knife has large chips or cracks, rough whetstones (#400) are useful.
-However for daily use, intermediate whetstones (#800) are good enough.
-Please be careful not to move the whetstone.
+However for daily use, intermediate stones (#800) are good enough.
+Please be careful not to move the stone.
 Use a wet cloth under it.

-Put your whetstone in water for about 20 minutes before use it.
+Put your stone in water for about 20 minutes before using it.
 Please do not put your wooden base in water.
 It may lose its shape.

 1. Sharpen several parts